ErnestoBorio/fass/Log.md

 ## 2023-08-31
 We have a problem.
 Assembler distinguishes immediate values from addresses with the # sign.
 We don't want that verbosity in FASS, that's why names are treated equally, when possible, whether they are a constant or a label.
-So, instead of having both constants and direct label addressing defined as IDENFTIFIER, they'll be both integrated into a single rule called `name`, to prevent ambiguity for Antlr.
+So, instead of having both constants and direct label addressing defined as IDENTIFIER, they'll be both integrated into a single rule called `name`, to prevent ambiguity for Antlr.
 Then we determine if the name refers to a constant or a label.

 We also need to implement a way to use the individual bytes of a label's address as literals, like assembler does with < and >.